cascadiadata/cascadiadata.github.io/news/_posts/2017-09-20-cuac-symposium.markdown

 Discussions around the cross-cutting theme of responsible data management centered on the importance of data governance and balancing the extraction of usable information for network planning and policy decisions with the protection of individuals who are represented by the data.
 Participants noted the challenges of working with historical data, negotiating data licenses, and integrating disparate data sets in a comparable format.

-Symposium participants included professors and students in the fields of landscape architecture, data science, urban analytics, neuroscience, community and regional planning, sociology, nursing and health care, urban design and planning, social work, statistics, computer science and engineering, real estate, population and public health, and civil engineering.
+Many of the symposium participants, including faculty from the newly created [Department of Real Estate in the College of Built Environments](http://realestate.washington.edu/about/think-runstad/directors-message/), were meeting to discuss overarching issues for the first time.
+They included professors and students in the fields of landscape architecture, data science, urban analytics, neuroscience, community and regional planning, sociology, nursing and health care, urban design and planning, social work, statistics, computer science and engineering, real estate, population and public health, and civil engineering.

 #### == Day 2: International Standards for Urban Metrics ==